arifhamed/arifhamed.github.io/_posts/apk/2022-03-17-Oddworld-Strangers-Wrath.md

 I remember getting this game quite early into gaming, and I was impressed at the concept and story behind this game.
 Honestly, this game speaks for itself.

-Note that this game has multiple versions, in order to check which one your phone is compatible with, use <a onclick='apk(" com.dama.hardwareinfo_4.2.6.apk")' target="_blank">HardwareInfo</a> app.
+Note that this game has multiple versions, in order to check which one your phone is compatible with, use <a onclick='apk("com.dama.hardwareinfo_4.2.6.apk")' target="_blank">HardwareInfo</a> app.
 There should be some text by the OpenGL row, stating either Mali, Tegra, Adreno or PowerVR.
 Also note that this game is not compatible with Rockchip, Broadcom and Amlogic devices.
-The gameplay is provided with a PowerVR phone.

 <div class="text-center">
     <a class="btn btn-dark btn-block w-100" onclick='apk("com.oddworld.Stranger_1.0.13-Adreno.xapk")' style="text-decoration: none; background-color: #333;"> Download <b>com.oddworld.Stranger_1.0.13-Adreno.xapk</b> (676 MB)</a><br>